Bill6006/AWS-Hands-On-Labs-Beginner-to-Advanced/Level 01 - static-website-s3/README.md

 ### Step 4: Set Up CloudFront for Content Distribution
 1. Go to the **CloudFront** console.
 2. Create a new CloudFront distribution and point it to your S3 bucket’s static content by selecting **Use website endpoint.** when prompted.
-3. Enable HTTPS and customize cache settings.
-(Ensures secure and encrypted content delivery).????????????????????????? need this part?
-4. Under Viewer Protocol Policy:
+3. Under Viewer Protocol Policy:
    - Select either Redirect HTTP to HTTPS or HTTPS Only to enhance security.
-5. Choose weather you would like to Enable or Disable **Web Application Firewall (WAF).** based on your security needs.
+4. Choose weather you would like to Enable or Disable **Web Application Firewall (WAF).** based on your security needs.
-6. Under the **Alternate domain name (CNAME) - optional** field, enter your custom domain name (ex., example.com or www.example.com).
+5. Under the **Alternate domain name (CNAME) - optional** field, enter your custom domain name (ex., example.com or www.example.com).
     > **IMPORTANT:** Configuring a CNAME allows you to access your website using your custom domain.
 > *From here continue to Step 4.5*
 ### Step 4.5: Request an SSL Certificate in AWS Certificate Manager
-7. Under "Custom SSL certificate - optional", choose **"Request Certificate"**
+6. Under "Custom SSL certificate - optional", choose **"Request Certificate"**
     > **Note:** May also do this by going to the AWS Certificate Manager (ACM) console
-8. Wait for validation (can take a few minutes up to 48 hours)
+7. Wait for validation (can take a few minutes up to 48 hours)
-9. Back in the **CloudFront distribution** > Under **Custom SSL certificate - optional** > Assign the new **ACM certificate** for encrypted communication.
+8. Back in the **CloudFront distribution** > Under **Custom SSL certificate - optional** > Assign the new **ACM certificate** for encrypted communication.

 > **Note:** May have to click the refresh icon
 > **Also:** Your distribution is not fully ready until the "**Last Modified**" changes from: